patriceguyot/SpectralCover/README.md

 This code shows a version of a tool in development.
 It uses a audio low-level feature, the spectral cover, to detect water flow sounds in audio recordings of daily activities.
 This feature can also be used to detect vacuum cleaner sounds.

-It can output:
+It can either output:
  * a .txt file containing the values of the spectral cover,
- * a .txt file containing the values of the minimum of the spectral cover,
+ * a .txt file containing the values of the minimum of the spectral cover.

 From this outputs, simple thresholds can be used to segment the audio files in different classes: water, vacuum cleaner, other sounds.